namelivia/game-exercise/client/demos/labyrinth/README.md

-# Animal sounds
+# Labyrinth

-Click on the animal portraits to hear the sound they make.
+Try to find your way out of the labyrinth.